 Fonts are our secret, delicious vice, aren’t they?
 We love love love our favorites, and even still, we always want more.
 But there are a series of practical considerations that go into picking the right font for the job, so your image has meaning and impact.
-Here are some tips for making good design decisions when pairing fonts and putting them to work.
+Here are some tips for making good font pairing decisions and putting fonts to work.
+Open a picture in the Editor and you can play along at home!

 The type of project you’re working helps to set the overall direction for your creative decisions.
 Is it a business card, a wedding invitation, or blog banner?
 Bearing the context in mind will help to guide your font choices.
 It’s like figuring out what you are going to wear for the day.
 If you were going to the gym, you wouldn’t wear a tuxedo to work out in, right?
 You still have a lot of choices to make – shorts, sweats, yoga gear – but the broad outlines and limitations are clear.